FREE Child Care Benefit Calculator

 This Child Care Benefit Calculator aims to help Australian parents to estimate their Child Care Benefit (CCB) percentage and how much CCB and Child Care Rebate (CCR) they can get from Australian Government based on the Family Assistance Guide (Version 1.155 - Released 20 September 2012).

 Please Note: The new Child Care Subsidy which replaces the CCR & CCR will commence in July 2018.
+This calculator now can help you to understand if you can get more government benefits under the new Child Care Subsidy package.

 This Child Care Benefit Calculator estimates the Child Care Benefit Percentage (CCB %) based on no. of children in care (school or non-school children), the hours they are in long day care (LDC), and the family's adjusted taxable income (ATI).
 It shows the total annual Child Care Benefit (CCB), Child Care Rebate (CCR), and also works out the total child care fees that you actually pay after CCB and CCR.
 I believe this will help many Australian parents to understand their entitlement of CCB and CCR better so that they can manage their money better.